sjcode236/toRef/prar/prar.md

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
 Bless us, O Lord, and these thy gifts, which we are about to receive, from thy bounty, through Christ, Our Lord.
 Amen.

+▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄
+Dear Lord, use my eyes to see new friends.Open my ears to hear my teacher.Open my mind to learn new things.
+Let my heart rememeber YOU are near when I'm afraid.
+Help me to love others like you do.
+I want to shine your light so bright in my school .
+Amen.

 ▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄▄  Kreupasanam in different page
 Kreupasanam  Online Covenant  Prayer
 kreupasanam light a candle prayer